ta5946/alice-rag/doc/technical_notes.md

 documents, 4.
 Computes embeddings and stores new or changed documents.
 It has no issues so far.

+## TODOs

+- Integrate with Mattermost
+- Add document links
+- Adjust chunk size

 ## Improvements

 - Performance metrics (latency, tokens/second)
 - Use reranking model after retrieval
 - Enable LLM reasoning
-- Include document metadata and references (links)
-- Stream LLM responses (word by word)